 After Gish’s death at the age of 99, her estate endowed the Dorothy and Lillian Gish Prize, awarded to “a man or woman who has made an outstanding contribution to the beauty of the world and to mankind’s enjoyment and understanding of life.”
 Winners of this prestigious award comprise an international and intercultural A-list of diversity and progressive thought.
 They include Spike Lee, Isabel Allende, Chinua Achebe, Maya Lin, Bob Dylan, and Ornette Coleman, among others.
 In his 2013 acceptance speech, Lee remarked on the importance of The Birth of a Nation in his own development as a filmmaker.

 Yes, Lillian Gish appeared in The Birth of a Nation.
 She was a working film and stage actress for 75 years, and that was one of the motion pictures in which she appeared.
 She was then 21 years old, and I do not think that she worked on that film in the expectation – and certainly not the hope – that it would inspire a resurgence of the Ku Klux Klan.
-And who among us would want our entire lifetime to be defined by something we did when we were 21?
+And who among us would want our entire lifetime to be defined by the worst thing we did when we were 21?

 Her autobiography includes a segment about the nature and sentiment around The Birth of a Nation where she acknowledges that she discounted the director’s concept of the film: “His claim that history books falsified actual happenings struck me as most peculiar.
 At that time I was too naïve to think that history books would attempt to falsify anything.”